OctopusDeploy/Architecture/Steps/Concepts/Execution.md

 Steps from Step Packages are executed by [Calamari](https://github.com/octopusdeploy/Calamari).

-Calamari, upon recieving an `execute-manifest` command with an accompanying Execution Manifest and variables, will do the work of marshalling the execution of the step.
+Calamari, upon receiving an `execute-manifest` command with an accompanying Execution Manifest and variables, will do the work of marshalling the execution of the step.

 It does this by retrieving the correct `LaunchTool` specified within the supplied Execution Manifest (which in turn was built from the `manifest.json` expressed by the Step Package), and invoking this tool with any instructions supplied on the Execution Manifest [example](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari/Commands/ExecuteManifestCommand.cs).